-Basically, if there’s a platform on which to rest your feet while on the move, what you are riding a scooter.
+Basically, if there’s a platform on which to rest your feet while on the move, what you are riding is a scooter.
 If it’s under 50cc then legally it’s classed as a moped.

 Generally, scooters are more expensive than mopeds, because of the increased power, engine size, sophistication, acceleration and top speed.
 Here’s exactly how fast scooters can go.

 Scooters normally have smaller wheels than mopeds and they can be automatic or manual transmission.